securityCFS/securityCFS.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am Yifei Yao, a Master's student in the School of Automation at Shanghai Jiao Tong University, working in the Machine Vision and Autonomous Systems Lab under the supervision of Prof. Jun-Guo Lu.
-I am expected to graduate in June 2026 and am actively pursuing Ph.D. opportunities in robotics and embodied AI.
+I am expected to graduate in April 2026 and am actively pursuing Ph.D. opportunities in robotics and embodied AI.

 My research focuses on **Embodied AI for Humanoid Robots**, where I develop intelligent control systems that enable robots to understand and interact with their environments through language-guided planning and decision-making.
 With a unique **interdisciplinary background in both automation and economics**, I am particularly passionate about bridging the gap between high-level reasoning and low-level motor control while considering the **commercial viability and societal impact** of humanoid robotics solutions.